OpenConextApps/ssp-voot-groups/README.md

     composer.phar require openconextapps/simplesamlphp-module-vootgroups

 # Configuration
-Below is an example configuration.
+Below is an example configuration for VOOT 1.0.
 You can place this in `metadata/saml20-idp-remote.php` for the IdP you want to attach the group fetching to.